trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 Since `httpSubscriptionLink` is built on SSE via `EventSource`, connections which encounter errors such as network failures or bad response codes will be seamlessly retried.
 EventSource cannot re-run the `eventSourceOptions()` or `url()` options to update its configuration though, for instance where authentication has expired since the last connection.

-We support fully restarting the connection when an error occurs
+We support fully restarting the connection when an error occurs.
+Note that this will cause the `EventSource` and any [`tracked()`](../../server/subscriptions.md#tracked)-events will be lost.

 ```tsx
 import {